You’ve got questions. We’ve got answers.

 The Co-op will be a big, bright, welcoming store that will have all of the products you need for your whole grocery shopping experience: local produce, meat and dairy, prepared foods, frozen foods, baked goods, a coffee and juice bar, and more.
-Our vision is that Chicago Market will have between 10,000 and 13,000 square feet of retail space (a typical Chicago storefront is about 1,000 sq. feet; a traditional conventional grocery store can be as much as 75,000 square feet).
+Chicago Market will have just over 13,000 square feet of retail space (a typical Chicago storefront is about 1,000 sq. feet; a traditional conventional grocery store can be as much as 75,000 square feet).
 This will ensure that we can carry a wide variety of products, sell local meat, baked goods and prepared foods, provide many other services, and be large enough to negotiate reasonable pricing for our shoppers.
 And our focus on sustainability means we'll work to reduce packaging where possible; we'll have an extensive bulk section and encourage fill-your-own containers; and we'll be sure to compost.

 Where will the Co-op be located?

 After visiting and evaluating dozens of locations, in June of 2017, Chicago Market put in a bid with the Chicago Transit Authority (CTA) to be the tenant of a property called the Gerber Building located on the northwest corner of Broadway and Wilson at the Wilson CTA Station.
 We attracted a lot of community interest and support with our bid, and in early May of 2018, the CTA announced that our bid was accepted and that a lease had been signed.
 Over the course of 2020 we renegotiated that lease and we re-signed in May 2022.

 What are the next steps?
 What does the build-out look like?